haskell-perf/graphs/results/TIME.md

 SUMMARY:

- * Containers (Data.Graph) was the fastest 5 times
+ * Containers was the fastest 8 times

 ABSTRACT:

- * Containers (Data.Graph) was 4.41 times faster than Fgl (Data.Graph.Inductive.Tree)
+ * Containers was 3.72 times faster than Fgl

- * Fgl (Data.Graph.Inductive.PatriciaTree) was 1.16 times faster than Fgl (Data.Graph.Inductive.Tree)
+## mergeContext

-## merge a context
+Descritpion: Merge an FGL context in the graph

 ### Mesh
 <TABLE>
    <TR>
       <TH>